Logging for runit on Void Linux with svlogger

 # ln -s /etc/sv/svlogger /var/service/my-service/log/run

-will start the logger service and svlogd
+Within 5 seconds, runit will start the logger service and svlogd will write

-logs to /tmp/sv/log/my-service
+logs to /tmp/sv/log/my-service:

 $ tail /tmp/sv/log/my-service/current